liblit/uw-cs-letterhead/README.md

 Customization
 -------------

+If you use the standard `\name{...}` macro from the `letter` document class to set the sender's name, this will also appear in the footer before "Computer Sciences Department".

 The footer mentions a generic departmental e-mail address and web site.
 Use the `username=...` document class option for a more custom